Kayo-Curtis/alx-low_level_programming/0x01-variables_if_else_while/README.md

 0x01.
 C - Variables, if, else, while
 This folder contains alx task assignments in C codes for loops;
+1. if
-if else
+2. if else
-while loop
+3. while loop
-do while loop
+4. do while loop
-for loop and
+5. for loop